shreyasminocha/Dummy.js/README.md

 ```

 ## Upcoming

-In the upcoming versions, we're planning to add a configuration flow.
-For example, the you'd be able
+In upcoming versions, we plan to introduce some new features:

-to configure the number of words in a sentence in a paragraph; unlike what's the case right now.
+- [ ] Add a configuration flow, for example, allow configuration of the number of words in a sentence in a paragraph.

 ## Versions
-The current version of the library is `1.0.1`.
+The current version of the library is `1.0.2`.

+### Version Hitory

+* v1.0.2
+ * Fixes issue #3.
+* v1.0.1
+ * Fixed a bug which cause the first two words in a sentence to be capital.
+* v1.0.0
+ * Initial release.

 ## MIT License